greenelab/deep-review/content/response-to-reviewers.md

 One challenge of this effort is that with the recent explosion of deep learning in the biomedical literature, nearly every neural network architecture gets applied to nearly every problem.
 For example, we have seen cases in the literature where convolutional neural networks, which require structure in input data, are applied to unstructured data.
 We have aimed to avoid using these types of cases as exemplars.
+The new Figure 2 further illustrates the diversity of network architectures that are relevant for a single biomedical task.

 > The authors discussed deep learning models such as sDA, CNN, RNN etc.
 It would be better to have a figure illustrating their architectures.